Linear Functions to the Extended Reals: Proper scoring rules

-For general $\P$, the following question becomes interesting: Suppose we are given a convex function $g$ and form a subtangent scoring rule $S$.
-Prior characterizations imply that if $S$ is regular, then it is proper.
-But under what conditions is $S$ regular?
-Theorem \ref{thm:proper-subset-char} gives an answer (see also Figure \ref{fig:scoring-gs}), namely, one must choose certain subgradients of a $g$ that is \emph{interior-locally-Lipschitz} (Definition \ref{def:inter-local}).
+1em For general $\P$, the analogous result is \emph{not} true.
+Therefore, the question becomes: from which (strictly) convex functions $g$ can we construct a proper subtangent scoring rule?
+For such a $g$, does the answer depend on the choice of extended subgradients in (\ref{eqn:subtan})?
+Theorem \ref{thm:proper-subset-char} gives a complete answer (see also Figure \ref{fig:scoring-gs}), namely, one must choose certain \emph{$p$-interior-finite} (Definition \ref{def:inter-finite}) extended subgradients of a $g$ that is \emph{interior-locally-Lipschitz} (Definition \ref{def:inter-local}).

-\paragraph{Aside: subgradient rules.} For completeness, we will briefly connect to a different version of the characterization~\citep{mccarthy1956measures,hendrickson1971proper}: a regular scoring rule is proper if and only if it is a \emph{subgradient rule} of a \emph{positively homogeneous}\footnote{$g$ is positively homogeneous if $g(\alpha x) = \alpha g(x)$ for all $\alpha > 0, x \in \reals^d$.} convex function $g$, where: \begin{definition}[Subgradient scoring rule] Let $\Y$ be finite and $\P \subseteq \Delta_{\Y}$.
-A scoring rule $S: \P \times \Y \to \extreals$ is a \emph{subgradient scoring rule (of $g$)} if